You should only create one list for each subject (some exceptions apply. Talk to your liaison librarian if you think you need more than one).

 2. It allows library staff to know which availability a list belongs to without having to check with the list creator.

 Enter the subject code and name correctly so that searches return correct results.
 Copy and paste the subject code, then subject name from the online handbook, leaving a space between elements.
-Enter campus, modes, and study period (if there is more than one availability for the subject).

 You can also add clarifying information in the Description field however this is optional.